Strawberry Balsamic Shortcake with Basil

 - Assemble and serve.
 Split the biscuits in half and spoon some of the strawberry mixture in between.
 Top with a scoop of whipped cream and the other half of the biscuit.
 Garnish with basil.

-If you enjoy this recipe, I recommend checking out some of these:
+If you loved this elevated twist on a classic, I recommend checking out some of my other favorite summer desserts:

 - Classic Jelly-Filled Yeast Doughnuts